plu5/bl-sdk.github.io/faq.md

 ```
 Now you should be able to reload your mod by running `pyexec ModFolderName/__init__.py` (change ModFolderName to the name of the folder your mod is in).

-Note that restarting your mod like this is not quite the same as restarting the game, as it does not restart game state, so it will not be a clean slate and your mod could potentially behave differently than if you were to restart.
+Note that this code snippet is a workaround more than anything, and could break in certain situations.
+Restarting your mod like this is not the same as restarting the game, as it does not restart game state, so it will not be a clean slate and your mod could potentially behave differently than if you were to restart.
-A good practice is to restore anything you’ve changed back to what it was in your mod class `Disable` method.

 ## How to make my mod do things when it’s enabled?
 Override the `Enable` instance method, e.g.: